Categories

 I’m having a tough morning.

-Same with WordPress.
+I have the same kind of problem with WordPress.
 I used to love using it.
-Now every single day, without fail, I’m trying to write something and something just fucking idiotic happens that makes me forget what I was writing.
+Now every single day, without fail, I’m trying to write something and something just idiotic happens, and trying to resolve the idiocy makes me forget what I was writing.

-Today, I was trying to make a word in a block quote italic.
-But when I selected the word and tried to italicize it, the entire text block selected itself and became italicized.
-I also ran into another problem where it is impossible to place a cursor at the end of a paragraph.
-The cursor instead puts itself at the start of the next paragraph.
-Luckily, I did not encounter another annoying problem, where the cursor appears to be on the line above where it actually is.
-I start typing and the letters appear on the line below.
-It is infuriating.
+Today, for instance, I was trying to make one word in a block quote italic.
+I selected the word and tried to italicize it.
+When I hit the little italic I button, the entire text block selected itself and became italicized.
+Another problem is cursor placement.
+You place the cursor where you want to type.
+When you start typing, however, the letters appear on the line above.
+It is distracting and infuriating.
 And these are just a few of innumerable problems.

 If 911 operators were trained like software help desk agents, here is how a “my house is on fire” call would go.